Asynchronous Invocation

 The first Lambda must have

-permissions:{"statement": [{8 collapsed lines"actions": ["xray:PutTraceSegments","xray:PutTelemetryRecords"],"effect": "Allow","resources": ["*"]},{"actions": ["events:PutEvents"],"effect": "Allow","resources": [1 collapsed line"arn:${data.aws_partition.Partitition.partition}:events:us-east-1:${data.aws_caller_identity.CallerIdentity.account_id}:event-bus/default"]}]} -
+events:PutEventspermissions:{"statement": [{8 collapsed lines"actions": ["xray:PutTraceSegments","xray:PutTelemetryRecords"],"effect": "Allow","resources": ["*"]},{"actions": ["events:PutEvents"],"effect": "Allow","resources": [1 collapsed line"arn:${data.aws_partition.Partitition.partition}:events:us-east-1:${data.aws_caller_identity.CallerIdentity.account_id}:event-bus/default"]}]} -

 An EventBridge Rule with

-:{"source": ["lambda"],"detail-type": ["Lambda Function Invocation Result - Success"],3 collapsed lines"resources": ["${aws_lambda_function.First_8D4707F1.arn}:$LATEST"]} -
+event_pattern:{"source": ["lambda"],"detail-type": ["Lambda Function Invocation Result - Success"],3 collapsed lines"resources": ["${aws_lambda_function.First_8D4707F1.arn}:$LATEST"]} -

 An EventBridge Target to invoke the

-as input."aws_cloudwatch_event_target": {"First_EventInvokeConfig_Success_Target0_EDB5EF3B": {"arn": "${aws_lambda_function.Second_394350F9.arn}","input_path": "$.detail.responsePayload","rule": "${aws_cloudwatch_event_rule.First_EventInvokeConfig_Success_865FF6FF.name}","target_id": "Target0"}}, -
+SecondLambda Function with only the$.detail.responsePayloadas input."aws_cloudwatch_event_target": {"First_EventInvokeConfig_Success_Target0_EDB5EF3B": {"arn": "${aws_lambda_function.Second_394350F9.arn}","input_path": "$.detail.responsePayload","rule": "${aws_cloudwatch_event_rule.First_EventInvokeConfig_Success_865FF6FF.name}","target_id": "Target0"}}, -

 Lambda Permissions for EventBridge to invoke the

-lambda"aws_lambda_permission": {"First_EventInvokeConfig_Success_AllowEventRuleworkshopSecondB5BBED9A_D7DAB648": {"action": "lambda:InvokeFunction","function_name": "${aws_lambda_function.Second_394350F9.arn}","principal": "events.amazonaws.com","source_arn": "${aws_cloudwatch_event_rule.First_EventInvokeConfig_Success_865FF6FF.arn}"}}
+secondlambda"aws_lambda_permission": {"First_EventInvokeConfig_Success_AllowEventRuleworkshopSecondB5BBED9A_D7DAB648": {"action": "lambda:InvokeFunction","function_name": "${aws_lambda_function.Second_394350F9.arn}","principal": "events.amazonaws.com","source_arn": "${aws_cloudwatch_event_rule.First_EventInvokeConfig_Success_865FF6FF.arn}"}}

 Conclusion